jbcodeforce/vuejs-studies/docs/index.md

  ```

+* VueJS requires data to be a function so that each instance of the component can maintain an independent copy of the returned data object.
-* v-model is used to manipulate component data.
+* `v-model` is used to manipulate component data.

 ## Organize code

 * Keep images in assets
 * `components` folder includes reusable components like header, footer...
-* `main.js` defines the vue app and load router and other components
+* `main.js` defines the Vue app and load router and other components
-* `App.vue` include the application template with Header, Footer...
+* `App.vue` includes the application template with Header, Footer... and the result of the URL routing (see later section).

 ```html
 <template>